tuxnotes/docker-atlassian-jira/README.md

 * `JIRA_NODE_ID` (default: jira_node_<container-id>)

    The unique ID for the node.
-By default, this will include the first eight characters of the Docker container ID, but can be overridden with a custom value.
+By default, this includes a randomly generated ID unique to each container, but can be overridden with a custom value.

 * `JIRA_SHARED_HOME` (default: $JIRA_HOME/shared)